anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar returns the voucher to the Registrar-Agent.

 ## Supply PER to Registrar (including backend interaction) {#per}

 After receiving the voucher, the Registrar-Agent sends the PER to the registrar in the same HTTP-over-TLS connection.

-Which is similar to the PER processing described in {{Section 5.2 of !RFC8995}}.
+In case the TLS connection to the registrar is already closed, the Registrar-Agent opens a new TLS connection with the registrar as stated in {{pvr}}.

 In case the PER cannot be send in the same HTTP-over-TLS connection the Registrar-Agent may send the PER in a new HTTP-over-TLS connection.
 The registrar is able to correlate the PVR and the PER based on the signatures and the contained product-serial-number information.
 Note, this also addresses situations in which a nonceless voucher is used and may be pre-provisioned to the pledge.

 {{exchangesfig_uc2_4}} depicts exchanges for the PER request handling and the following subsections describe the corresponding artifacts.

 ~~~~ aasvg
 +--------+    +------------+    +-----------+    +--------+    +------+